 What this means is that the list of example KPIs you collate is really a list of potential measures, not your final measures.
 And one of the best ways to organise your collated list is by placing potential KPIs under each goal you want to find example KPIs for.
 In fact, listing potential measures is an essential step in this technique for designing and selecting performance measures.

 Then you’re ready to get the most from KPI databases, libraries and lists.
 Here is a summary of the warnings and reminders you’ve hopefully already read on this page.

 Step 5: Evaluate your collated example KPIs, to select the best ones for your goals and organisation.

-When your search for example KPIs has resulted in a list of potential measures [link back to anchor for Step 4], you need to perform two types of evaluation on them.
+When your search for example KPIs has resulted in a list of potential measures, you need to perform two types of evaluation on them.
 This is to be sure you only keep the KPIs or measures that are true measures, that are very relevant to your goals, and that are feasible to implement in your unique situation.

 Firstly, test each potential KPI to make sure it satisfies the definition of a real performance measure.
 And throw away anything on your list that does not satisfy that definition.

 Secondly, test each potential KPI for relevance to the goal, and for feasibility to implement.
 Ratings for relevance and feasibility can be a 1-to-7 scale.
 You’re aiming for relevance of at least 5, and feasibility of at least 4.

 Thirdly, and while you’re at it, take your final list of KPIs, including those that you recently found and also those you already had in place, and test they all satisfy these five criteria of excellent measures.
 And if you still feel you have too many KPIs, do one more pass to kill off the zombies.